davaya/openc2-jadn/jadn-v2.0.md

 }
 ```

-Example - "Places" MapOf:
+**Example:** "Places" MapOf:

+The Places table is semantically a map, but some data formats including JSON require map keys
+to be serialized as strings regardless of keyType (Coordinate).
 ```
 Places = MapOf(Coordinate, String)      // Places is a map of coordinates to place names
 ```
 JSON serialization:
-Some data formats including JSON require map keys to be serialized as strings regardless of key type.
 ```json
 {
   "[38.889546, -77.035139]": "Washington Monument",